codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 ========

 The is the name of the handler that should be used as the primary handler when starting up the engine.
 Available names are: dummy, file, memcached, redis, predis, wincache.
+This is commonly the **File** handler since the file system is always available, but may not fit more complex, multi-server setups.

 $backupHandler
 ==============

 In the case that the first choice ``$handler`` is not available, this is the next cache handler to load.
-This is commonly the ``File`` handler since the file system is always available, but may not fit more complex, multi-server setups.
+The default backup handler is **dummy**.

 $prefix
 =======